MathieuTurcotte/CSharp-OAuth-Client-Library/README.md

 * Unit tests are grouped in the `OAuth.Tests` project.
 * Integration tests are grouped in the `OAuth.Tests.Integration` project.
-  Integration tests perform requests to differents OAuth provider, ensuring a minimal level of interoperability.
+  Integration tests perform requests to several OAuth providers, ensuring a minimal level of interoperability.

 [NUnit](http://www.nunit.org/) is required to run both test suite.